M16 rifle: M16A3

-The M16A3 is a modified version of the M16A2 adopted in small numbers by the U.S. Navy SEAL, Seabee, and Security units.
-It features the M16A1 selective fire trigger group providing "safe", "semi-automatic" and "fully automatic" modes.
-Otherwise it is externally similar to the M16A2.
+The M16A3 is a modified version of the M16A2 adopted in small numbers by the U.S. Navy SEALs, Seabees, some US security units, and the Philippine National Police.
+It features the M16A1 selective fire control group providing "safe", "semi-automatic" and "fully automatic" modes, and type-specific markings on the magazine well.
+Otherwise, it is externally identical to the M16A2, and should not be conflated with rifles built by armorers using existing full-auto lower receiver assemblies, or M16A1s retrofitted with newer M16A2 furniture.